curl/everything-curl/LAYOUT.md

  3. curl and Open Source
  4. The curl source code
  5. Network protocols
- 6. The curl command line tool
+ 6. The curl command-line tool
  7. Using the curl tool
  8. Building and installing libcurl
  9. Using libcurl